NoahApthorpe/ConvnetCellDetection/README.md

 All interaction and customization of the Convnet Cell Detection tool occur through the `pipeline.py` script and the `main_config.cfg` configuration file.
 The following sections will walk through the process of setting up and using the tool with default settings.

+The `data/example` directory contains an correctly set up example experiment you can use for comparing file types and naming conventions.

 #### Set up new experiment

 #### Prepare configuration file